FMMT666/SiSeLi/README.md

     - CHG: increased simultaneously usable serial ports to 16

 ### V0.7, refactoring and minor improvements
+    - NEW: switched over to TDM-GCC and Code::Blocks
     - NEW: started to remove old C-style stuff
     - NEW: unlimited amount of serial ports (previously limited to 16)
     - CHG: slMount() does not require the handle argument any longer.